Ajqx255/Hack-The-Box/Oopsie/README.md

     - Now we are going to create and use a simple for loop to simplify our payload
     -     for i in 'seq 1 100'; do echo $i; done
       - If you are unframiliar with scripting There are many schools of though on what programming language you should           use.
 I started with python and I highly recommend this book "Python Crash Course 2nd Edition..." by Eric Matthes
+      - In this case we saying for i (the variable) in the sequence 1 to 100 (the condition) do echo (echo is a command           to print to the screen) $i (The $ is a wildcard) i (The variable).
+(That was my best attempt to expain it for             you!
+I am still learning myself -.-)
+    -